Mobile phone use in schools: United Kingdom

-In the UK, a survey showed that there were no mobile phone bans in schools in 2001 but by 2007, 50% of schools had banned mobile phones during the school day.
-This number increased to 98% by 2012.
-These bans were implemented by either forbidding students from bringing phones onto school premises or by making students hand their phones in at the beginning of the day.
-According to a study by the London School of Economics, students' academic performance improved when policies were implemented to ban cell phone usage in schools.
-This ban not only helped students score higher on exams but also reduced the students' temptation to use cell phones for non-scholarly purposes.
+In the UK, a survey showed that there were no mobile phone bans in schools in 2001; but by 2007, 50% of schools had banned mobile phones during the school day.
+This percentage had increased to 98% by 2012.
+These bans were implemented either by forbidding students from bringing phones onto school premises or by making students hand their phones in at the beginning of the day.
+According to a study by the London School of Economics, students' academic performance improved when cell phone usage was banned in schools.
+This ban not only helped students score higher in exams, but also reduced the students' temptation to use cell phones for non-scholarly purposes.

-Secondary schools are introducing new, strict laws on mobile phones where students under sixteen years of age will have to put their phones away for the entire day after scientific evidence has demonstrated that students become more sociable, alert and active in the school environment without them.
+Secondary schools are introducing new, strict rules on mobile phones so that students under 16 will have to put their phones away for the entire day, after scientific evidence has demonstrated that students become more sociable, alert and active in the school environment without them.
 Students place their phones inside a registered locker when they arrive at school and are only allowed to retrieve them once school has finished.
-With this happening, schools have found a positive impact on the students: more students are active outside, along with greater numbers attending clubs and social events.
+Schools have found that this rule has a positive impact on the students: more students are active outside, along with greater numbers attending clubs and social events.
 Nick Gibb told The Times, "I believe very strongly that children should be limiting their own [phone] use at home.
 Every hour spent online and on a smartphone is an hour less talking to family, and it's an hour less exercise and it's an hour less sleep.
 And of course, it is a lack of sleep that research is showing can have a damaging effect on a child's mental health."

 The schools did note that the positive impact was greater for students under the age of eleven rather than in older students.
-In fact, it was shown that older students actually suffered from a restricted use of learning platforms on their phones such as educational apps assisting in studying or learning skills.
-Students that were caught with their mobile phones between the school time period were given punishments such as detention, expulsion or warnings.
-In doing so, children have been taught to limit the amount of time they spend online and focus more on their school lives along with other social activities.
+In fact, it was shown that older students actually suffered from a restricted use of learning platforms on their phones, such as educational apps assisting in studying or learning skills.
+Students who were caught with their mobile phones during the school day were given punishments such as detention, expulsion or warnings.
+This has taught children to limit the amount of time they spend online and to focus more on their school lives, along with other social activities.
 Nevertheless, people in England have argued against this.
-Patsy Kane has stated, "There's a fantastic range of apps now for revision—and the students are really motivated to use them."
+Patsy Kane has said, "There's a fantastic range of apps now for revision—and the students are really motivated to use them."